-Since 1966, the American Council of Young Political Leaders has provided elected officials and policy experts a global perspective through our exchange programs.
-We believe in bringing people together across oceans, borders, and political spectrums to foster mutual understanding, respect, and friendships among the next generation of leaders.
+Since our founding in 1966, the American Council of Young Political Leaders has given elected officials and policy experts a global perspective through our international exchange programs.
+We believe in bringing people together across oceans, borders, and the political spectrum to foster mutual understanding, respect, and friendships among the next generation of leaders worldwide.

-Our mission is to provide young leaders, both American and international delegates, with an opportunity to learn about international affairs through travel and people-to-people interactions that build relationships that last a lifetime.
+Our mission is to provide young leaders, from both the United States and around the world, with the opportunity to learn about international affairs through meaningful exchanges of people and ideas which build relationships that can last a lifetime.